Ethical Elephant Sanctuaries Chiang Mai | Thailand

 Observe

-Watch elephants interacting, foraging, communicating, and playing together.
+Watch elephants foraging, swimming, interacting and playing together.

 Respect